LDG-eng/Verilog-Digital-Clock-with-Stopwatch-Alarm/tb/README.md

 > vsim -c top_tb -do "run -all; quit"
 ```

-Note: Captured waveform images (.png or .jpg) showing successful functional verification and state transitions are located in the ../assets/ directory.
+Note: Captured waveform images (.png or .jpg) showing successful functional verification and state transitions are securely documented and can be found in the ../assets/ directory.